-Sophie Heine is a Dr in Politics, research associate to Oxford University (Centre for International Studies - DPIR) and a communication and engagement officer for New Europeans.
+Sophie Heine is a Dr in Politics, research associate to Oxford University (Centre for International Studies - DPIR).

 She completed her PhD at the Institute for European Studies in Brussels (Universite Libre de Bruxelles, with the Belgian Fund For Scientific Research- FNRS), followed by a post-doctoral research at Balliol College (Oxford University).
 She was also associated to St Anthony's college (The Centre for European Studies - Oxford University) during part of her PhD.
 She then lectured for a year (European politics and International Politics) at Queen Mary, University of London.